 - The value listed in industry publications, classified websites, and dealer ads.

 You may disagree with the value of the vehicle determined by the insurance adjuster.
 In that case, here are some things you can do to negotiate a settlement:

 - Get the insurance provider’s point of view.
 Ask your insurance company how they came to that conclusion.
 Their calculations may be incorrect.

 - Do some research.
-Find out the value of your vehicle in your market.
+Find out the value of your vehicle in the market.

 - Ask for advice.
 Your insurance advisor can be a valuable resource.
 Ask them to help with your claim and negotiate with your insurance provider.

 - Hire an expert.
 Hiring an appraiser can put you on a more even playing field with the insurance company.
 However, this can be expensive as the cost of hiring one can start at $400 and is therefore optional.

 After completing one or more of the above, give your claims representative a counteroffer to see if you can agree.

-If you’re still unable to come to reach an agreement, there are some alternatives:
+If you’re still unable to reach an agreement, there are some alternatives:

 - Arbitration.
 A neutral third party will examine the facts and make the final decision.
 If the arbitration is binding, there will be no further disputes.
 If the arbitration is non-binding, there are two other options.

 - Contact the insurance provider’s ombuds office.
 You can contact the insurance company’s ombuds office or the General Insurance Ombudservice (GIO).
 GIO’s services only apply if the insurance provider is a member company of the organization.
 There’s no cost for either.

 - Hire a lawyer.
 The third option is to take your insurance provider to court or hire a lawyer.
 Depending on the amount you’re seeking, you may go to small claims court, which doesn’t always require a lawyer.
 Or you can hire a lawyer and file a lawsuit.
 However, it can be costly.